-The snapshots presented in Figures 2 and 3 illustrate the Java based integrated software package for gene expression mutual information based clustering and fuzzy association rule extraction that we have implemented.
-We present some of the extracted rules at the Appendix.
-The format of these rules displays the genes involved at the Premise and those at the Consequence.
+The format of the extracted rules displays the genes involved at the Premise and those at the Consequence.
 Therefore by examining them we can obtain evidence on some possible gene regulation relations at the presented application.
 However these rules should be further elaborated.
 Multiple conditions either at the Premise or the Precondition are in an implied conjunctive form.
 Next to the premise we present the fuzzy Support Count, i.e. the sum over the number of experimental conditions that support the association weighted by the degree of this support.